-NOTE: If multiple vehicles are linked to your Tesla account, you must ensure that the vehicle you want the mobile app to access is currently selected on the mobile app.
+NOTE: Many convenience features for accessing the vehicle, such as hands-free trunk, can only be used with the vehicle currently selected in the mobile app.
+If multiple vehicles are linked to your Tesla account, you must ensure that the vehicle you want to use such convenience features with is currently selected on the mobile app.